Cloud-Architekt/cloud-architekt.github.io/_posts/2023-08-22-entra-workload-id-lifecycle-management-monitoring.md

 ## Operational Monitoring and Maintenance

-There are a couple of sources and signals in Entra ID but also Microsoft 365 Defender and Microsoft Entra product family which should be included in the operational monitoring.
+There are a couple of sources and signals in Microsoft Entra products but also governance capabilities in Microsoft 365 Defender which should be included in the operational monitoring.

 ### Entra ID Recommendations on Workload Identities